Richard Clapton: 1972–74: Debut album: Prussian Blue

 In March 1972, Clapton returned to Australia from Rotterdam via SS Orcades.
 He signed a publishing deal with Essex Music and a recording deal with Infinity Records, a subsidiary of Festival Records.
 His debut single, "Last Train to Marseilles", was released in October of that year.
 Clapton was backed by Red McKelvie on guitar (ex-the Flying Circus), Kenny Kitching on pedal steel, John Capek on piano (ex-Carson) with John Bois on bass guitar and Tony Bolton on drums, both from Country Radio (see Greg Quill).
 At the end of the year he briefly joined a jazz-rock group, Sun, for six weeks into early 1973—he replaced their previous lead singer, Renée Geyer.

 Clapton's debut solo album, Prussian Blue, appeared in November 1973—it included "Last Train to Marseilles" from a year earlier—and was produced by Richard Batchens (Blackfeather, Sherbet).
 Two more singles were issued, "All the Prodigal Children" in October and "I Wanna Be a Survivor" in July 1974.
-On "Hardly Know Myself" and "I Wanna Be a Survivor" Clapton was backed by the La De Das, with other tracks variously featuring McKelvie, Glenn Cardier on guitar, Russell Dunlop on drums, Mike Perjanik on organ, Trevor Wilson and Mike Lawler on bass guitar and Ian Bloxham on percussion.
+On "Hardly Know Myself" and "I Wanna Be a Survivor" Clapton was backed by the La De Da's, with other tracks variously featuring McKelvie, Glenn Cardier on guitar, Russell Dunlop on drums, Mike Perjanik on organ, Trevor Wilson and Mike Lawler on bass guitar and Ian Bloxham on percussion.

 According to rock historian Noel McGrath, the album suffered from lack of radio exposure—Australian commercial pop radio was overtaken by a local version of the Drake-Chenault "More Music" format—with a drastically restricted play list shutting out many Australian performers.
 Garry Raffaele of The Canberra Times observed, "[he] sounds as though he's involved with the real issues of our time—pollution, man's inhumanity to those who share Spaceship Earth with him, communication difficulties.
 He writes of these things but his words are not likely to convince anybody.
 It's the simplistic trap again."

 Due to grass-roots support, Prussian Blue sold steadily and four years later it was still selling 200–500 copies per week.
 Critics praised the album, which contained songs written while in Europe and Festival kept him on their books.
 He described the title track in Rolling Stone Australia as "the only song I ever contrived" and "came about when I was going through my 'wanna-write-me-a-masterpiece' stage, which everyone goes through".
 It took, "six weeks getting all the right clever rhymes and all".